 Frantisek Kupka (1871-1957)

-We Perform Frantisek Kupka art authentication.
-Frantisek Kupka appraisal.
-Frantisek Kupka certificates of authenticity (COA).
-Frantisek Kupka analysis, research, scientific tests, full art authentications.
+We perform Frantisek Kupka art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Frantisek Kupka or we will sell it for you.

 Frantisek Kupka was a Czechoslovakian Abstract painter, who studied at the Prague Art Academy.
 As a student, he primarily painted patriotic themes and historical compositions.
 While his earliest themes were more academic, his style would evolve throughout the years into Abstraction.
 Though painted in a very realistic style, even his earliest pieces contained mystical and Surrealist themes and symbols.

 Later, as a student at the academy in Vienna, his subjects became more allegorical and filled with symbols.
 This was the start of his involvement in Eastern philosophy and religion, which would follow him through his career.
 This devotion to spirituality was often projected on his canvas in colors which he would use to create a rhythmic effect.
 Kupka would also later synthesize color and geometry in his compositions with music.

 Kupka finally came to Paris in 1896, where he attended the Academy Julien, and then the Ecole des Beaux-Arts.
 During this time, he created posters and book illustrations, as well as satirical drawings for newspapers and magazine to support himself.
 In 1906, Kukpa had his first exhibit at the Salon d’Automne, and moved to Puteaux, a Parisian suburb, that same year.
 However, Kupka would not have his first solo exhibition in Paris until 1921 at the Galerie Povolozky.